retirement planning | october 31, 2024

 Thought Leadership Director

-Many people will rely largely on Social Security benefits and tax-deferred accounts—such as individual retirement accounts (IRAs) and 401(k) plans—to support their lifestyle in retirement.
+Many people will rely largely on Social Security benefits and tax-deferred accounts (TDAs)—such as Traditional individual retirement accounts (IRAs) and 401(k) plans—to support their lifestyle in retirement.
 However, a sizable number of retirees will also enter retirement with assets in taxable accounts (such as brokerage accounts) and Roth accounts.
-Deciding how to use that combination of accounts to fund spending is a decision likely driven by tax consequences because distributions or withdrawals from the accounts have different tax characteristics (see Figure 1 and Appendix 1 in the full article box below).
+Deciding how to use that combination of accounts to fund spending is a decision likely driven by tax consequences, because distributions or withdrawals from the accounts have different tax characteristics (see Figure 1).

-A commonly suggested approach, which we’ll call “conventional wisdom,” is to withdraw from taxable accounts first, followed by tax-deferred accounts and, finally, Roth assets.
+A commonly suggested approach, which we’ll call the conventional wisdom strategy, is to withdraw from taxable accounts first, followed by TDAs and, finally, Roth accounts.
 There is some logic to this approach:

-• If you draw from taxable accounts first, your tax-advantaged accounts have more time to grow tax-deferred.
+• If you draw from taxable accounts first, your TDAs have more time to grow tax‑deferred and your Roth accounts have more time to grow tax-exempt.1

 • Leaving Roth assets until last provides potential tax-free income for your heirs.